 - (a) On receipt of a request from a Network Service Provider to change normal voltage, AEMO must publish a notice to Registered Participants advising: - (1) the change in normal voltage requested; and - (2) the connection point to which the request relates. - (b) Within a reasonable period after publication of the notice in paragraph (a), AEMO must publish a further notice to Registered Participants advising: - (1) whether the normal voltage at the relevant connection point will change; and - (2) the nature of, and reasons for, any such change.

-5.3A Establishing or modifying connection - embedded generation non-registered embedded generator has the same meaning as in clause 5A.A.1
+5.3A Establishing or modifying connection - embedded generation

 5.3A.1 Application of rule 5.3A